sabrinasettle/Hercules-42/07Mares/README.md

-# Hercules 06: Cretan Bull
+# Hercules 07: Mares of Diomedes

 **Goals**
 For this labour will release a dangerous pack of Mares, then steal them for King Eurystheus.